avargasv/ContribsGH3-Z-T/Post_ZIO-HTTP.md

 in the response.
 The parameter names are “group-level” and “min-contribs”, respectively; the first accepts the values “repo” or “organization” (default), the second any integer value (default 0).*

-*For an API call that requests grouping at the organization level, the “repo” attribute of the response JSON records must have the value “All {org_name} repos” (a pseudo-repository used to represent the entire organization).
+*When an API call requests grouping at the organization level, the “repo” attribute of the response JSON records must have the value “All {org_name} repos” (a pseudo-repository used to represent the entire organization).
 In a similar way, the pseudo-contributor “Other contributors” must be used to accumulate the contributions under the value of the “min-contribs” parameter (within each repository or within the entire organization, depending on the value of the “group-level” parameter).*

 The implementation of this REST service uses ZIO HTTP, a Scala library used for building HTTP servers and clients in a purely functional way, and REDIS, an in-memory data structure store used to implement a cache to speed up